gradle/gradle/subprojects/docs/src/docs/release/notes.md

 A module's status scheme defaults to `integration`, `milestone`, `release` (in that order).
 Its status defaults to `integration` for Ivy modules
 (if not specified in the Ivy file) and Maven snapshot modules, and to `release` for Maven modules other than snapshots.

 What can a status (scheme) be used for?
-Most notably, a dependency can request the highest module version that has at least the stated status:
+Most notably, a dependency can request the highest module version with at least the stated status:

     dependencies {
         // the highest version with status milestone or release